Grants

 Funding period: 2020-2027

-Synopsis: The purpose of this agreement is to provide the CDC National Center for Injury Prevention and Control (NCIPC) Division of Overdose Prevention (DOP) access to the ToxIC Registry for surveillance and research projects of mutual interest.
+Synopsis: The purpose of this agreement is to provide the CDC National Center for Injury Prevention and Control (NCIPC) Division of Overdose Prevention (DOP) access to the ToxIC Core Registry for surveillance and research projects of mutual interest.

 Project Contract ID: 75F40122D00028 FDA